 As elaborated in an earlier blog in this series, efforts to account for emission reductions from stand-alone projects and broader jurisdictional efforts often lead to confusion.
 Nesting provides a solution to organize—as well as incentivize—efforts at different scales.

 Specifically, the government-approved reference level for the ER-Program is divided into portions or ‘quotas’.
-In assigning the quotas, two set of criteria will be used: a primary set of criteria, which is based on the current forest cover and the deforestation/degradation rate in a recent period; and a secondary set of criteria, which depend on whether the covered forest belongs to a protected area, water recharge areas, or a potential restoration area.
-The primary criteria have a higher weight than the secondary criteria because they help identify and reward the greater effort needed to implement actions in areas where the risk of deforestation is highest.
-The secondary criteria allow to prioritize areas where government is implementing natural resources management and conservation actions.
+In assigning the quotas, two sets of criteria will be used: a primary set of criteria, which is based on the current forest cover and the deforestation/degradation rate in a recent period; and a secondary set of criteria, which depend on whether the covered forest belongs to a protected area, water recharge areas, or a potential restoration area.
+The primary criteria have a higher weight than the second criteria because they help identify and reward the greater effort needed to implement actions in areas where the risk of deforestation is highest.
+The secondary criteria allow for the prioritization of areas where the government is implementing natural resources management and conservation actions.

 Actual emission reductions will be measured using the national monitoring system, which is capable of estimating emissions and removals during the reporting period in the various areas of interest.
 New projects may be developed that do not overlap with existing projects; quotas will be estimated for such projects.